Southland Mall (Miami)

-Southland Mall, originally known as Cutler Ridge Mall, is a shopping mall in Cutler Bay (formerly Cutler Ridge), Florida.
+Southplace Mall, originally known as Cutler Ridge Mall and Southland Mall, is a shopping mall in Cutler Bay (formerly Cutler Ridge), Florida.
 It opened in 1978 as an extension of the Cutler Ridge Shopping Center, which itself was opened in 1960 (shortly after its "grand reopening", Cutler Ridge Mall moniker was subsequently applied to the entire shopping center complex).
 Subsequent additions extended the mall in the early to mid-1980s.